jmvtechnology/Clappr-Ads/README.md

 # Clappr-Ads
-Pre-roll &amp; post-roll ads for the Clappr player
+Pre-roll, mid-roll and post-roll ads for the Clappr player

 ### Set Up
 ```JS